How Many Teeth Does It Take To Cut Metal With A Blade?

 A dull blade can cut metal, but it may not be as effective as a sharp blade.
 A dull blade may result in uneven cuts, jagged edges, and may require more effort to cut through metal.
 It is recommended to keep blades sharp to ensure the best results and to prolong the life of the blade.

-Recommended for you: How Do You Sharpen A 12 Inch Circular Saw Blade?
+Recommended for you: Is A Rear Handle Circular Saw Better?